Call for applications

 - The Arts Promotion Centre Finland requires that communities comply with the Act on Equality between Women and Men (609/1986) and the Non-discrimination Act (1325/2014), as well as other legislative obligations for employers.

-- Mandatory: operating plan and budget for the forthcoming year for the festival and entire community.
+- Operating plan and budget for the forthcoming year

 - If the application arrives after the application deadline.
 Applications must be received by the Arts Promotion Centre Finland by 4:00pm on the last day of the application period.